semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 ---
-description: Run jobs in your hardware
+description: Run jobs on your hardware
 ---

 # Self-hosted Agents